 PLUS...
 15% of the collected goal amount goes back to the parish and 50% of the overage is also returned for repair/restoration projects, new areas of growth or ministry development, as well as other needs.

-Your appeal gift helps ensure there will be priests and deacons who strive to embody God’s mercy in all they do, to sustain and nurture the sacramental life of our parishes.
-Currently 11 seminarians, 181 priests and 71 religious priests, and about 193 permanent deacons are supported through the appeal.
+Your gift to the Appeal helps ensure there will be priests and deacons who strive to embody God’s mercy in all they do, to sustain and nurture the sacramental life of our parishes.
+Currently 12 seminarians, 181 priests and 71 religious priests, and about 193 permanent deacons are supported through the appeal.
 78 men receive assistance in their retirement.
-In 2023, we have 21 Brothers, and 39 Sisters ministering in the diocese.
+In 2023, we have 16 Sisters ministering in the diocese.
 Your gift promotes those called to serve.
+You gift also helps support the retired clergy by providing housing at Villa Vianney in Lawrenceville and The Villa at St. Denis in Manasquan.
+Many of our retired priests continue to serve the Diocese in many ways.

 Evangelization is the primary mission of the Church.
 Diocesan and parish initiatives provide opportunities to grow in faith and into intimate union with God.
 An expansive array of ministry programs make the spiritual works of mercy a reality for families at all stages of life in the parishes and on a diocesan level.
 Throughout the diocese last year we had 5,970 Baptisms, 5,834 Funerals, and 1,311 Marriages.